Really, I think everyone should have a guardian angel. I have mine. And I’ll never forget the day when he came to say Hi.

 I know he’s by my side ever since.
 I greet him every morning, talk to him when I’m alone and feel his presence.
 And all this just because of his most simple answer.
 “Because I like being with you.”

-However, if you’re curious now about my friend like I was then, you can find out just a little more about him in LOVING YOUR LIES.
+However, if you’re curious now about my friend like I was then, you can find out just a little more about him in FAIRYTALE KISS.
 He was the true inspiration for Julian, the angel in that book.

 And now…sleep tight 😉